MogomotsiFM/aws-3-tier-app-architecture/README.md

 an Internet Gateway, security groups, application load balancer, and routing tables.
 ## Plan
 - Create an architecture with one public and one private subnet,
+- Add a NAT Gateway so that Instances in a private subnet can download the dummy application,
 - Make it highly available by creating public and private subnets in multiple availability zones,
 - Integrate an auto-scaling group and, by extension, launch EC2 instances in the subnets,
 - Use the EC2 Instance user data to launch a dummy application,